About

 In 2003 at age 18 I entered college with the ambition to be a music performance major on violin.
 Finding I didn’t have the personality for it and wanting to be flexible, I switched to a creative writing program.
 There, I learned the importance of telling stories, whether in an effort to connect or entertain.

-Because the The Recession was challenging to navigate as a college grad with an English degree, I kept on with my education by first earning a Master’s in Literature and Creative Writing in central Michigan and then heading to University of Notre Dame’s MFA fiction writing program.
+Because The Recession was challenging to navigate as a college grad with an English degree, I kept on with my education by first earning a Master’s in Literature and Creative Writing at Central Michigan University and then heading to University of Notre Dame’s MFA fiction writing program.

 There, I met students from around the globe and worked to engage with new cultures.
-While it was a new challenge, coming to appreciate and radically accept each person I meet became a life-long goal.
-During the following decade I worked as an adjunct professor and stuck to my goal, trying to meet students of different nationalities, races, genders, abilities, and cultures in the middle.
+While it was a challenge, coming to appreciate and radically accept each person I met became a life-long goal.
+During the following decade I worked as an adjunct professor and stuck to my goal, trying to honor students of different nationalities, races, genders, abilities, and cultures..

 In my twenties, I realized I was hard of hearing, and tests confirmed it.
 I began using hearing aids, which led me to ask, “Should I learn ASL just in case?”
 It took many years, but in 2020 I signed up for my first ASL class online and realized I shouldn’t learn ASL “just in case.”
-Not only could I connect to the rich Deaf culture and community, but my natural tendencies toward creativity and storytelling are embodied in ASL.
-Shortly thereafter I became the first student in the new Transition to Interpreting program at Goshen College.
+Not only could I connect to the richness of Deaf culture and the Deaf community, but my natural tendencies toward creativity and storytelling are embodied in ASL.
+Eventually, I enrolled at Bethel University, seeking a degree as an ASL Interpretation major.
 As an adult student, returning to the classroom requires adaptability, especially working with students half my age and a professor whose role I used to have!
 It’s an adventure that has me forward thinking in a positive way, and I’m so excited.